FlowFuse/website/src/blog/2024/09/node-red-version-control-with-snapshots.md

 ![Image showing the button to create a snapshot in FlowFuse.](./images/button-to-create-snapshot.png){data-zoomable}
 *Image showing the button to create a snapshot in FlowFuse.*

 4. Click on the button to **create snapshot**.
 You will be prompted to enter a **name and description** for the snapshot, helping you identify it later.
-There’s also an option to restart all devices assigned to the instance with this newly created snapshot — enable this checkbox if needed.
+There’s also an option to set this snapshot as Device Target Snapshot — enable this checkbox if needed.

 ![Image showing the form to provide a name and description for the snapshot.](./images/form-to-give-snapshot-name-desc.png){data-zoomable}
 *Image showing the form to provide a name and description for the snapshot.*